Regularly cleaning your CPAP equipment can help keep you healthy and prevent the spread of germs.

 - Close the door completely before starting.

-- Turn on and allow your mask to run for 5 minutes.
+- Turn on and allow your mask to run for five minutes.

-- When finished, remove your items from the Lumin.
-They are sanitized and ready to use immediately.
+- When finished, your items will be sanitized and ready to use immediately.

 Cleaning Your CPAP Hose (Tubing)